2021 United Rentals 200

 The 2021 United Rentals 200 was a NASCAR Camping World Truck Series race that was held on October 30, 2021, at Martinsville Speedway in Martinsville, Virginia.
 Contested over 200 laps on the 0.526 mi paper-clipped shaped oval, it was the 21st race of the 2021 NASCAR Camping World Truck Series season, the sixth race of the Playoffs, and the final race of the Round of 8.
 GMS Racing driver Zane Smith collected his first win of the season, advancing him to the championship race.
 Along with Smith, John Hunter Nemechek, Ben Rhodes, and Matt Crafton advanced as well.

 Report

 Background

 Martinsville Speedway is a NASCAR-owned stock car racing track located in Henry County, in Ridgeway, Virginia, just to the south of Martinsville.
-At 0.526 mi in length, it is the shortest track in the NASCAR Xfinity Series.
+At 0.526 mi in length.
 The track was also one of the first paved oval tracks in NASCAR, being built in 1947 by H. Clay Earles.
 It is also the only remaining race track that has been on the NASCAR circuit from its beginning in 1948.